Dr. Lawrence Schoen, Director of the Klingon Language Institute, offers the following Klingon philosophy of galactic sales and marketing:

 - Bug fixes in the original code base could not easily be propagated to the localized versions, and the localized version frequently had new bugs.

-- There was a long time lag between the release of a new US English version and the localized versions, and this impacted sales of the localized versions dramatically while end users waited for the latest version to become available.
+- There was a significant lag between the release of a new US English version and the localized versions, and this impacted sales of the localized versions dramatically while end users waited for the latest version to become available.

 When software companies realized that these timing and quality problems were costing them revenue, they pursued another model, outsourcing their work to localization houses.
 During the eighties, this outsourcing was often problematic because the vendors were not technically and professionally trained; however, consolidation in this industry and ten years of practice have made localization houses a more reliable solution, often managing the localization of product lines into ten or more languages simultaneously.